dotnet/csharplang/proposals/low-level-struct-improvements.md

 To understand the impact it's helpful to break APIs into categories:

 1. Want consumers to account for `ref` being captured as a `ref` field.
 Prime example is the `Span(ref T value)` constructors
 2. Do not want consumers to account for `ref` being captured as a `ref` field.
-These though break into two catogries
+These though break into two categories
     1. Unsafe APIs.
 These are APIS inside the `Unsafe` and `MemoryMarshal` types, of which `MemoryMarshal.CreateSpan` is the most prominent.
 These APIs do capture the `ref` unsafely but they are also known to be unsafe APIs.
     2. Safe APIs.
 These are APIs which take `ref` parameters for efficiency but it is not actually captured anywhere.
 Examples are small but one is `AsnDecoder.ReadEnumeratedBytes`